National Law Enforcement Museum

-The National Law Enforcement Museum opened on October 13, 2018 and covers American law enforcement through interactive exhibits, historical and contemporary artifact collections, with a dedicated space for research and educational programming.
-It is a mostly-underground facility located adjacent to the National Law Enforcement Officers Memorial in Washington, DC's Judiciary Square (400 block of E Street, NW) near several district and federal courthouses.
+The National Law Enforcement Museum is a museum located in Washington, D.C.
+It opened on October 13, 2018, and covers American law enforcement through interactive exhibits, historical and contemporary artifact collections, with a dedicated space for research and educational programming.
+It is a mostly-underground facility located adjacent to the National Law Enforcement Officers Memorial in Washington, D.C.'s Judiciary Square near several district and federal courthouses.

-Mission

-The National Law Enforcement Museum preserves the history of American law enforcement and shares the experiences of service and sacrifice by police officers.
-The Museum works to expand and enrich the relationship shared by law enforcement and the community through educational journeys, immersive exhibitions, and insightful programs.

-Visiting the Museum

-Entrance to the museum is fee-based with discounts available to military, law enforcement, and seniors.
-Discounts are also available for groups (10+ visitors).
-Children 12 and under may visit for free.

-The museum is open to the public Friday through Sunday from 10-5.
-Tuesday through Thursday the museum is open for groups.

 Design

 The architect for the museum was Davis Buckley Architects and Planners, the firm that also designed the Memorial.
 The museum is composed of permanent galleries and one changing exhibitions gallery.
 The design of the permanent galleries was first undertaken by Christopher Chadbourne & Associates of Boston.
 When that firm closed, the design effort was completed by Studio 647 of Washington D.C. (exhibition design) and One By Design of Gloucester, MA (graphic design).
 Media elements were produced by Richard Lewis Media Group and Donna Lawrence Productions.
 The exhibits were built and installed by Design and Production Incorporated of Lorton, VA.